April 4, 2017

-Cambridge, Mass., April 4, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, announced today that company scientists will give four presentations at the 2017 American Association of Cancer Research (AACR) Annual Meeting in Washington, D.C.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, announced today that company scientists will give four presentations at the 2017 American Association of Cancer Research (AACR) Annual Meeting in Washington, D.C.
 The posters will describe details of the company’s RNA splicing platform that explores approaches to modulate RNA splicing in cancer cells as a novel approach to cancer therapy.

 “Recent research, including work from H3 Biomedicine, indicates that dysregulated RNA splicing and metabolism is a hallmark of cancer.
 This is exemplified by the identification of spliceosome mutations in a range of hematological malignancies and solid tumors.” said Markus Warmuth, M.D., President and CEO of H3 Biomedicine.
 “H3’s presentations at AACR from our splicing platform demonstrate our leading position in understanding and drugging RNA splicing defects in cancer.”

 The titles and details of H3’s poster presentations include: